2027 Preakness Stakes Betting

 21+ to Play, T&Cs Apply.
 Gambling Problem?
 Call 1-800-GAMBLER

 Preakness Stakes betting handle regularly approaches $100 million from all sources, and online racebooks compete vigorously for a piece of that action.
-As a result, legal horse racing betting sites will be on-hand all weekend with live racing video, full track odds, and special offers for fans nationwide.
+As a result, legal horse racing betting sites will be on hand all weekend with live racing video, full track odds, and special offers for fans nationwide.

-• Where: Laurel Park in Laurel, Maryland
+• Where: Pimlico Race Course in Baltimore, Maryland

-• Preakness Stakes Post Time: ~7:00 PM ET
+• Preakness Stakes Post Time: TBA

 It is not necessary to attend the race in person or visit the nearest OTB to bet on the Preakness Stakes, although both are viable options.